-Familiarity with linear (matrix) algebra (to be reviewed in week 1)
+Familiarity with matrix algebra (to be reviewed in week 1)

 Willingness to use computer packages that allow for structural equation modeling.
-These can either be downloaded to your computer (e.g., the open source packages R, and Mx), run on the Social Science Computer Cluster (e.g., MPlus), or ones that you have a license for (e.g., EQS?)
+These can either be downloaded to your computer (e.g, the open source packages R, and Mx) or run if you have a license to the proprietary program MPlus.
 Willingness to ask questions and add to the class discussion.